Send for the General, there's witches to burn

 - John Constantine the Hellblazer, he is a modern day sorcerer (or an occultist) and fights other occultist for various reasons, either he just wants to save the day, for his personal gain, or just to show off who is the best sorcerer there is.

-- Vincent Price plays one in Tigon British Film Productions' Witchfinder General.
+- Vincent Price plays one in Tigon British Film Productions' Witchfinder General, which is based on the exploits of Matthew Hopkins, who is mentioned in the Real Life section of this page.

-- Hansel and Gretel grew up to be Hansel And Gretel Witch Hunters.
+- Hansel and Gretel grew up to be Hansel & Gretel: Witch Hunters.
 How fitting!

 - The 17th century Giles Redferne in Warlock is a fairly benevolent example, contrasting strongly with the immensely evil Warlock.
 He ostensibly became one after the Warlock murdered his wife, and tries to save as many lives as possible from his enemy's magical malice.
 He only has his salt-coated whip, knives, and some limited knowledge of the Warlock's weaknesses to defeat him.